Aurora Engine Upgrade with Cloudformation

 ...

-set the engine version to upgrade target, change the parameter groups to use the upgrade target defaults.
+Set the engine version to upgrade target, change the parameter groups to use the upgrade target defaults.
+Applying this template will upgraded the Aurora cluster and instances.

 Cluster: